jakkie747/demo/CLONING_GUIDE.md

 1.  **Push the Current App to a New GitHub Repository:**
     *   **Go to GitHub:** Create a new repository on [GitHub.com](https://github.com/).
 It's highly recommended to make this a **private** repository, as your code contains configuration files.
 Name it something like `preschool-app-template`.
     *   **Open the Terminal in Firebase Studio:** In your current, working Firebase Studio project, open the terminal at the bottom of the editor.
-    *   **Initialize Git:** Run the following commands one by one in the terminal:
+    *   **Initialize Git and Commit:** Run the following commands one by one in the terminal.
+This prepares your project and creates the first commit, which is essential.
         ```bash
         git init
         git add .
         git commit -m "Initial commit of the base application"
         ```
-    *   **Connect to GitHub:** Copy the commands from your new GitHub repository page under the "...or push an existing repository from the command line" section.
-It will look something like this (use the URL from your own repository):
+    *   **Connect to GitHub and Push:** Now, copy the commands from your new GitHub repository page under the "...or push an existing repository from the command line" section.
+It will look something like this (use the URL from your own repository).
+These commands link your local project to GitHub and send the files up.
         ```bash
         git remote add origin https://github.com/your-username/preschool-app-template.git
         git branch -M main